stacks-network/stacks-core/README.md

 Blockstack applications look and feel like traditional Web applications.
 Under the hood they use Blockstack APIs for user authentication and storage.
-Blockstack handles user authentication using the **Blockstack Naming Service** (BNS), a decentralized DNS/PKI system for user names built on top of the Bitcoin blockchain.
-It handles storage using **Gaia**, a scalable decentralized key/value storage system that looks and feels like `localStorage`, but lets users securely store and share application data via existing storage systems like Dropbox or S3.
+Blockstack handles user authentication using the [Blockstack Naming Service](docs/blockstack_naming_service)
+(BNS), a decentralized DNS/PKI system for user names built on top of the Bitcoin blockchain.
+It handles storage using [Gaia](https://github.com/blockstack/gaia), a scalable decentralized key/value storage system that looks and feels like `localStorage`, but lets users securely store and share application data via existing storage systems like Dropbox or S3.